aerni/statamic-livewire-forms/README.md

 ![Statamic](https://flat.badgen.net/badge/Statamic/3.0+/FF269E) ![Packagist version](https://flat.badgen.net/packagist/v/aerni/livewire-forms/latest) ![Packagist Total Downloads](https://flat.badgen.net/packagist/dt/aerni/livewire-forms)

 # Livewire Forms
-This addon allows you to use Statamic forms with Laravel Livewire.
+This addon allows you to submit your Statamic forms with Laravel Livewire.

 ## Features
-- Use your Statamic forms with Laravel Livewire
+- Realtime validation with fine-grained control over each field
+- No need for a client-side form validation library
+- One source of truth for your validation rules
+- No redirects after the form was submitted
+- Honeypot field for a simple and effective spam prevention
 - Use your Statamic form blueprint as a form builder
-- Realtime validation with fine-grained control for each field
-- No more dealing with Front End Validation libraries
+- Configured and styled form views ready to go
 - Support for Antlers and Blade
-- Honeypot field for Spam protection
-- No redirects and pageloads
-- Prestyled fields ready to go

 ## Installation
 Install the addon using Composer: